rovast/awesome-stars/README.md

 *   [Leaflet/Leaflet](https://github.com/Leaflet/Leaflet) - 🍃 JavaScript library for mobile-friendly interactive maps 🇺🇦
 *   [fabricjs/fabric.js](https://github.com/fabricjs/fabric.js) - Javascript Canvas Library, SVG-to-Canvas (& canvas-to-SVG) Parser
 *   [localForage/localForage](https://github.com/localForage/localForage) - 💾 Offline storage, improved.
 Wraps IndexedDB, WebSQL, or localStorage using a simple but powerful API.
-*   [wbkd/react-flow-docs](https://github.com/wbkd/react-flow-docs) - The documentation for React Flow.
-Powered by Docusaurus.
+*   [xyflow/react-flow-docs](https://github.com/xyflow/react-flow-docs) - ⚠️ This repo contains old versions of the React Flow website.
+The new repo is located at:
 *   [devilwjp/veaury](https://github.com/devilwjp/veaury) - Use React in Vue3 and Vue3 in React, And as perfect as possible!
 *   [akashgoswami/vue-reactflow](https://github.com/akashgoswami/vue-reactflow) - An experiment to render a React component inside a Vue.js application.
 *   [moment/luxon](https://github.com/moment/luxon) - ⏱ A library for working with dates and times in JS